Getting Started with Social Media - A Guide and Resource List

 Ok, so you want to blog.
 Me, too.
 There are a lot of ways to move forward, but I’m going to tell you what’s worked for me and many many others.

 1. Decide how geeky you want to be.
-I recommend building a WordPress site on your own web host.
-If you have a little bit of time or money, installing WordPress and having total control over it will prove immensely valuable.
-If you are blogging just for yourself and cash is somewhat limited, try wordpress.com, which will host your blog for you and provide more hand-holding while you’re getting set up.
-As an fyi, this site is hosted on HostGator, and you can install WordPress in thirty seconds through their control panel (just click on Fantastico there).
+I recommend building a WordPress site on your own web host, in the long run.
+Installing WordPress and having total control over it will prove immensely valuable.
+If you are blogging just for yourself, cash is limited, or you just want to get started right away, try wordpress.com, which will host your blog for you and provide more hand-holding while you’re getting set up.
+You can always export your site later to your own server.
+The one thing to ensure is that you get your own domain (see next point).
+As an fyi, this site is hosted on MediaTemple, and you can install WordPress in thirty seconds through their control panel.

 2. Regardless of the technical details, choose your URL wisely.
 If you’re blogging for your company, consider options like blog.yourcompany.com or youcompany.com/blog.
 If you’re blogging for yourself, get your own domain (I use MyDomain for registrations, GoDaddy is obviously popular, or your web host may just do it for you—wordpress.com will, for instance).
 Whatever you do, don’t use the default URL, which likely includes blogspot, wordpress or something else similar.
 For less than $10 a year, you can afford to have a memorable and professional URL that doesn’t advertise for someone else’s website